-Statistically, women and children have a much lower risk of developing mesothelioma then men.
+Statistically, women and children have a much lower risk of developing mesothelioma than men.
 Outside of the women who worked in factories and shipyards, typically men worked in jobs where direct workplace asbestos exposure was an everyday occurrence.
 Typically, this type of workplace asbestos exposure occurred when one inhaled the dangerous fibers in the air.

 In addition to the men and women directly exposed to asbestos, several additional cases of asbestos exposure-related cancer are diagnosed each year.
-Many of the additional diagnosed are women, discovered to be victims of what is known as secondary exposure or more commonly referred to as “take home exposure.”
+Many of the additional diagnosed are women, discovered to be victims of what is known as secondary exposure or more commonly referred to as “take-home exposure.”
 This occurs when men or women are exposed to asbestos in a secondhand fashion that resulted in inhalation of the dangerous fibers.

 Take Home Asbestos Exposure goes by many names, such as bystander exposure, domestic exposure, household exposure, or secondary exposure.
-No matter what you call it, it involves the involuntary exposure to a dangerous substance.
+No matter what you call it, it involves involuntary exposure to a dangerous substance.
 Take Home Asbestos Exposure diagnoses are most commonly found in relatives, spouses, and children of workers that were subjected to direct exposure.
 The most common areas for exposure are construction sites, chemical plants, metal works, shipyards, and other industrial areas.
-While workers in these areas were faced with the threat of direct asbestos exposure, those who came into contact with them or their clothing were at risk for take home exposure.
+While workers in these areas were faced with the threat of direct asbestos exposure, those who came into contact with them or their clothing were at risk for take-home exposure.